jrushramosdev/jrushramosdev/README.md

 ## Hi there 👋

+🧑‍💻 I'm Russelle from Philippines!
+💻 Software Engineer with 9 years of experience

+## Languanges

 <!--
 **jrushramosdev/jrushramosdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.